Seven Tips to Stretch Your Grocery Budget

 The initial ‘wow, what a saving’ of fast food can quickly be deflated when you calculate how economically you can make a meal with local or homegrown produce in your own kitchen.

-Investing in your health is not just financial, it is your time and effort too.
-So yes, you can eat well on a budget, even stretch your budget a little bit further and potentially eat more healthily than you would be ordering takeaway or fast foods.
+Investing in your health is not just financial; it involves your time and effort, too.
+So yes, you can eat well on a budget, even stretch your budget a little bit further, and potentially eat more healthily than you would by ordering takeaway or fast food.

 While these may not be the only ways that you can eat healthy on a budget, these seven tips are a great start to healthy eating on a budget.

-You might have some budget tips for eating healthy too.
+You might also have some budget tips for eating healthy.
 I would love to hear about your experiences and what you’ve tried with your food budget.

-*When I lived in Perth, I did some comparisons between my regular local shop, organic food shop and organic delivery prices and found that my local organic food delivery was surprisingly price competitive even though organic food is notoriously more expensive.
+*When I lived in Perth, I compared the prices of my regular local shop, an organic food shop, and an organic delivery service.
+My local organic food delivery service was surprisingly price competitive, even though organic food is notoriously more expensive.

 The information provided in this article is for information purposes only and should not be taken as medical advice.
 We recommend you consult with a GP or other healthcare professional before taking action based on this article.
 While the author uses their best endeavours to provide accurate and true content, the author makes no guarantees or promises regarding the accuracy, reliability or completeness of the information presented.
 If you rely on any information provided in this article, you do so at your own risk.